-191. Another agency in Washington also received no information in April about the status of its funds and did not know whom to contact at OHS in place of their Program Specialist.
-When the agency emailed the Head Start Enterprise Portal, it received no response.

-4 192.
-Although these agencies eventually received their notices of award between 5 April 18 and April 25, 2025, they had received no updates from OHS staff prior to that time.

-6 193.
-Similarly, in Illinois, one agency with a May 1, 2025, an agency with a 7 continuation grant was left waiting until April 25, 2025 to learn whether it would be approved.
-8 It has since received a Notice of Award but does not yet know whether its funds will actually 9 be released by May 1, 2025.

-10 194.
-In Wisconsin, two agencies with May 1, 2025 renewal deadlines had not yet 11 received grant funds as late as April 25, 2025.
-While one agency received the renewal later that 12 day, the second agency is still waiting for a response.

-13 195.
-These last-minute funding approvals - preceded by no HHS communication - 14 have caused enormous panic and confusion.
-The radio silence and extremely delayed grant 15 awards has already, and will continue to, result in the disruption of services for children and 16 families.
+- 198. Another agency in Washington also received no information in April about the status of its funds and did not know whom to contact at HS in place of their Program Specialist.
+When the agency emailed the Head Start Enterprise Portal, it received no response. - 199.
+Although these agencies eventually received their notices of award between April 18 and April 25, 2025, they had received no updates from OHS staff prior to that time. - 200.
+In Pennsylvania, an agency with a June 1, 2025 continuation grant was forced to announce staff layoffs.
+Normally, the agency would have known it would receive requisite funding because it would have received updates from OHS staff well in advance.
+Only after receiving belated notice, was the agency able to know it could remain open and rescind the layoff notifications. - 201.
+Similarly, in Illinois, one agency with a May 1, 2025 continuation grant was left waiting until April 25, 2025 to learn whether it would be approved.
+Even after it received a Notice of Award, the agency could not get confirmation on when funds would be available, until the funds disbursed on May 1.
+Had the funds been delayed any further, the program would have been forced to lay off staff and send children home. - 202.
+In Wisconsin, in addition to the disruptions associated with last minute grant approvals experienced by two Wisconsin HSA members, the closure of their regional office and termination of its staff has significantly disrupted access to training and technical assistance (TTA).
+Wisconsin HSA members have not received any information from OHS explaining how TTA will work in the new organizational structure.
+Without consistent and predictable access to regional TTA specialists, they have been left to self-navigate complex guidance and standards, which puts them at risk of inadvertent non-compliance. - 203.
+These last-minute funding approvals preceded by no HHS communication have caused enormous panic and confusion.
+The radio silence and extremely delayed grant awards has already, and will continue to, result in the disruption of services for children and families.

+27 | CO